tmiddlet2666/coherence-playground/pi/README.md

 ## What You Will Build

-This example shows how to set up Coherence CE 22.06.8 on a Raspberry Pi-4B using the Coherence CLI and setting it to auto-start on boot.
+This example shows how to set up Coherence CE 25.03 on a Raspberry Pi-4B using the Coherence CLI and setting it to auto-start on boot.

 I was helping a colleague of mine setup Coherence on a Pi for storing state for Python programs and thought this may be a good alternative from a docker image.

-> Note 1.
-The Python client requires Coherence gRPC proxy dependencies to be able to start gGRPC proxy for the client to connect.

-> Note 2.
-This example just starts a single Coherence cache server to
-> minimize memory overhead, but you could start multiple to allow for cluster HA.
-See the end of the readme for more details.

 ## What You Need